• Clario accelerates your clinical trial from initiation to implementation. LEARN MORE →

 • Phase 1 studies: For example, in a trial taking place on-site over a single day with a group of healthy volunteers, the likelihood of non-compliance using paper is low.

-In summary, it is important to understand when it is critical to use electronic Clinical Outcome Assessments and the immense benefits eCOA brings with it over paper-based data capture.
+It is important to understand when it is critical to use electronic Clinical Outcome Assessments and the immense benefits eCOA brings with it over paper-based data capture.
 Our Clario Science team is on hand to offer advice on which method is most appropriate for your trial.
 Contact our team of experts or visit our Science page for further information.

 References